 San Diego's economy is significantly influenced by its position along the US-Mexico border and its deepwater port.
-It is also known for its strong economy, its educational institutions and its educated workforce.
+It is also known for its strong economy, educational institutions and educated workforce.

 Job market in San Diego

-Sharing a 15-mile (24km) border with Mexico and hosting one of the world’s busiest border crossing points in the world, international trade plays a major role in the local economy.
+Sharing a border with Mexico and hosting one of the world’s busiest border crossing points, international trade plays a major role in the local economy of San Diego.